In This Article

 Aside from that, medical experts also run lipase tests to diagnose chronic pancreatitis, a persistent condition that can permanently damage your pancreas.

-Some other health conditions the lipase test can diagnose:
+Some other health conditions the lipase test can diagnose include:

 Doctors also use a lipase test to monitor conditions such as Crohn’s disease and Celiac disease.
-Both conditions occur when an insufficient amount of lipase fails to absorb the nutrients from foods.
+Both conditions occur when an insufficient lipase fails to absorb the nutrients from foods.

 Know Your DNA Reviews